Parv Bancil: Crazy Horse

 Bancil's next two plays were to define him as one of the "In Yer Face" writers that dominated the '90s.
 In 1997, he wrote Crazy Horse.
 It follows Jas, a young man trying to deal with the death of his mother by losing himself in a world of petty crime, until a tragic accident forces an estranged father and son to confront each other, but with sinister consequences.
 It was developed through 'Wild Lunch' with Sarah Kane and was directed by Vicky Featherstone, and received another Time Out Critics Choice.

 Made In England

 The following year, Bancil then wrote Made In England, initially commissioned as a 15-minute piece by the Red Room.
 It was first performed as a full-length play in October 1998.
 Set against the backdrop of the music industry and "cool Britannia", Made In England looked at the idea of trading your cultural identity for success.
 This play received Time Out Critics Choice twice.
+It was published in the Black and Asian Plays: Anthology (2000).